 Q: Can I still access Sage after the migration?

 A: Yes.
 You’ll retain read-only access to your Sage software (assuming your license allows it), which can be helpful during audits or transition periods.
+Some businesses also migrate to Sage Intacct or Sage One as alternatives.

 Q: Do I need a third-party tool for migration?